Passenger Vessels Act 1803

-The Act 43 Geo 3 c 56, sometimes called the Passenger Vessels Act 1803 or the Passenger Act 1803, was an Act of the Parliament of the United Kingdom, passed in 1803.
+The Passenger Vessels Act 1803 (43 Geo.
+3. c.
+56) or the Passenger Act 1803, was an act of the Parliament of the United Kingdom, passed in 1803.
 It was the first of many laws intended to regulate the transportation of immigrants and to protect emigrants on board ships from exploitation by transportation companies (such as exorbitant rates and consequent subjection to poor sanitary conditions).
 The Passenger Act required improved conditions relating to hygiene, food and comfort for passengers travelling to North America.
 However, this law was not always followed by transportation providers and the spread of infectious diseases such as typhus continued.